keiryan/grid-layout/README.md

-Experimenting with the grid layout on hover.
+Experimenting with a hover animation on a gird layout.

 🧑‍💻 Live demo here: https://grid-layout-tawny.vercel.app/